https://invisible-island.net/ncurses/

 Examples

-Along with the library and utilities, improvements were made to the ncurses-examples.
-Most of this activity aimed at improving the test-packages:
+Along with the library and utilities, improvements were made to the ncurses-examples:

 Terminal database